 Réalisation: Bertrand Loyer

-Production: Saint Thomas Productions pour ARTE G.E.I.E & WDR
+Production: Saint Thomas Productions for ARTE G.E.I.E & WDR